 HTML Image ‘alt’ Attribute: The <img> alt attribute is used to specify the alternate text for an image.
 It is useful when the image is not displayed.
 It is used to give alternative information for an image.

 <img src="image_URL" alt="Image Description">

 Best practices in SEO:

 - Good descriptive text of one or two lines inside the alt attribute will help the user to figure out what is shown inside the image even if the image is not loaded.

 - The keyword searching will not consider the text inside the image alt attribute with higher priority so don’t try to write the search keywords here.

 Example: The below image illustrates how the alt attribute of the image tag will look when the image is not displaying.

 HTML5 Semantic Tag: Semantic elements have meaningful names which tell about the type of content.
-For example header, footer, table, … etc. HTML5 introduces many semantic elements as mentioned below which make the code easier to write and understand for the developer as well as instructs the browser on how to treat them.
+For example header, footer, table, … etc. HTML5 introduces many semantic elements as mentioned below which make the code easier to write and understand for the developer as well as instruct the browser on how to treat them.